If you think kids are incapable of experiencing anxiety, you can think again.

-This is a type of sensory toy as well, so when playing with them, you become more aware of not just what you are doing, but how it feels whilst doing it.
+This is a type of sensory toy, so when playing with them, you become more aware of what you are doing and how it feels whilst doing it.
 That can be as comforting as a low humming sound.

 Repetitive toys like this can numb worrying thoughts.

-Strong and sturdy, this trampoline is a great, self-contained, bouncy toy that is safe for use in the garden for our toddler.
-It can also be used indoors!
+This trampoline is strong and sturdy, a great, self-contained, bouncy toy that is safe for use in the garden for our toddler.
+You can also use it indoors!

-Whilst it isn’t small like other items on the list, they are still a huge help when it comes to just having a positive time out – a break from the norm to reset the body and mind.
+Whilst it isn’t small like other items on the list, they are still a huge help in just having a positive time out – a break from the norm to reset the body and mind.

 4. Pod Swing